davidrihtarsic/Experiental_Learning_of_Robotics/Learning_Activities/pdf/Experiential_Learning_of_Robotics.md

 ### Summary:

-Flow control in C++ programming is a fundamental concept that allows developers to dictate how and when certain blocks of code are executed.
-It enables the creation of dynamic and responsive programs that can make decisions, repeat operations, and jump to different parts of the code based on certain conditions.
-The primary constructs for controlling the flow of a C++ program are conditional statements, loops, and jump statements.
+Conditional statements in C++ programming are utilized for flow control within a program.
+These statements allow the program to make decisions and execute certain blocks of code based on specified conditions.
+The primary conditional statements in C++ include `if`, `if-else`, nested `if-else-if`, and `switch-case`.

-#### **Conditional Statements**

-Conditional statements evaluate a condition and then execute a block of code based on whether the condition is true or false.
-The most common conditional statements in C++ are if, else if, and else.
+`If` executes a block of code if a specified condition is true.

+`If-else` provides an alternate block of code if the initial condition is false.

+Nested `if-else-if` involves multiple layers of if-else conditions within one another for complex decision making.

+`Switch-case` allows a variable to be tested for equality against a list of values and executes the first match.

+Thus, conditional statements provide essential control flow mechanisms in C++ programming.

+#### IF, IF-ELSE, IF-ELSE-IF

-**IF Statement** can be written in several forms.
+can be written in several forms.
 The easiest one is:

 ```cpp
 if (value_one) statement1;